Imagine, earning $100,000 (or more) a year with your blog!

 All you need is to know how to use your blog as a marketing tool.

-How much can you earn as a Blogger?
+How Much Can You Earn as a Blogger?

-Owning a blog can be profitable.
+Owning a blog can be a very lucrative gig.

 But, exactly how much you earn really depends on factors, like how many visitors your blog gets each day, and what methods you use to monetize it.